libsi02/LASD/README.md

 Customized sorting algorithm used to sort a predefined dataset (data.txt).

 ## CONSEGNA N.2 - BINARY TREE
-Edit the original assignement file and add the following functions:
+Program that generates a binary tree, and tests on it the following functions:
   1) Tree-flip: for every node, the right subtree becomes the ledft subtree and viceversa
   2) Calculate the depth of every node of the tree
   3) isBalanced: return a flag that indicates if the tree is balanced or not